 A lot of people thought I’d lost my marbles when I told them I was going to Japan on my own.
 Even if they didn’t say it in so many words, their phrasing of the question, “You’re not going on your own, are you?!” kind of said it all.
 Then again, I suppose you’ve gotta be a little bonkers to want to travel 6000 miles away from home to a country where you barely speak the lingo and have no one to rely on the other end.
 To most people, I guess it sounds like hell.
-But to me, it sounded like Heaven (Or ‘Tengoku’, if you’re in Tokyo ♥) Anyway, come to the end of the trip, I inevitably discovered that I was bang on the money.
-I’d had a wonderful time!
+But to me, it sounded like Heaven (Or ‘Tengoku’, if you’re in Tokyo ♥) Anyway, come to the end of the trip, I inevitably discovered that I was bang on the money – I’d had a wonderful time!
 But there were a few defining features that ensured my vacation would be a successful one.
-For anyone else eager to pack their bags and jet off somewhere alone, hang fire!
+For anyone else eager to pack their bags and jet off somewhere alone, hold fire!
 Before you do anything rash, first, follow these tips.

-- Check the safety level of the country: Best place to start!
+- Check the Safety Level of the Country: Best place to start!
 Measured by the Global Peace Index, 163 different states and territories are ranked by peacefulness (AKA, low crime rate, minimal incidences of terrorism, harmonious relations with other countries and a stable political scene etc.) and then scored whereby, the lower the number, the safer the country.
 I.E. Iceland remains the safest country in the world with a score of 1.096, whereas Syria’s score of 3.6 puts it right at the bottom (see the full report here) Obviously, if anyone’s been watching the news recently they’ll realise why it’s currently at the bottom, but for those who don’t, then I’d advise you check this report before you head out on your lonesome.
 On a side note, in case you get freaked out that your ideal holiday is ranked at number 35 on the scale, check to see where the country you live in is also ranked.
 For instance, the UK is number 57 in the chart, which sounds kind of scary, but if you know your home country reasonably well then you’ll be able to assess it a little more comfortably.
 My advice is to travel with someone else should the country’s ranking place above 78 because that’s where things start to go downhill.
 (I’d also just like to add that Japan is in the top 10 list of safest countries…#justsayin’)

-- Do your research: Before I head out to any destination, I always gather a plethora of information on the place to help build an itinerary.
+- Do Your Research: Before I head out to any destination, I always gather a plethora of information on the place to help build an itinerary.
 Sounds boring, maybe, but as they used to say back in college, “Fail to prepare?
 Prepare to fail.” and I’ve followed that notion ever since.
 In fact, before I even book anything, I’ll see what the place is all about.
 For example, if there’s a particular landmark you want to see, then check out the travel routes nearby and what else there is to see around that particular area, so you don’t waste any time going back to the same place the next day.
 You may have a tight slot to work with, so get organised!
 Don’t waste your days.

-- Choose the right hotel: Have you ever heard the phrase, “Buy cheap, buy twice”?
+- Choose the Right Hotel: Have you ever heard the phrase, “Buy cheap, buy twice”?
 Well, this kind of follows that principle.
 For any traveller (lone or otherwise) the cheapest option may not always be the best value (or safest!)
 When I looked up about staying in Dubai, for instance, many sites told me to stay out of Deira because, apparently, it is not the best place for single female tourists.
 Whether that’s true or not, I don’t know for sure.
 However, I decided to follow trusted sources when booking mine, like Expedia, Trip Advisor and articles from the Telegraph as well as blogs from other people who have stayed there recently (for anyone going to Dubai, this 3-page hotel spread may be of interest to you) as they mapped out ratings, reviews, transport links and nearby hotspots that were catered to my interests.
 Thus, before you book anything, cover all areas within your planning first!

-- Learn about important cultures: Most solo globetrotters aren’t interested in being crazy loud and getting drunk on the streets, anyway.
+- Learn About Important Cultures: Most solo globetrotters aren’t interested in being crazy loud and getting drunk on the streets, anyway.
 But I feel it wise to mention that even if you are the most well-behaved person on the planet, you may still make a faux pas when abroad.
 It may not be a big thing, but whilst in Tokyo, I realised I couldn’t cross the road until the lights went green.
 You’re probably thinking I’m a nitwit right now, but this is really important!
 Even at 12 at night, where traffic is seldom and the only person hogging the road is a lowly cyclist, you DO NOT MOVE until the light goes green!
 If you do, you could get arrested!
 Although, I highly doubt it.
 Either way, I stayed put.
-Know little things like that will help you a long way when on your travels.
+Knowing little things like that will help you a long way when on your travels.
 So, do watch informative YouTube vids and read as many articles on the culture of the place you’re staying in as you can.
 Trust me, it’ll save your bacon.

-- Take the right amount of money: Let’s face it, most places don’t just operate with physical cash now.
+- Take the Right Amount of Money: Let’s face it, most places don’t just operate with physical cash now.
 Notes and coins will one day be obsolete, I’m sure.
 But until that day comes, working out how much money you’ll need to take with you on your travels is an important thing to account for.
 Some places do work more with plastic than paper (like Mastercard, for example, which is widely accepted) but for anywhere that requires cash payments (taxis, tips, food etc.) then you’ll need to work out how much to take depending on the length of your stay, how long it’ll take to acquire (currency exchange can take up to 2 weeks to arrive sometimes!
 Especially if where you’re heading to is outside Europe or the US, so BE PREPARED!!) or whether you have to get it once you’ve reached the other side (like in Tunisia, where you have to exchange currency once there.
 However, you can use dollars for trips out, as they accept that, too.)
 Get it all done in good time and you’ll be fine.
 But don’t take more than you need!
 If your room isn’t fitted with a safe, then you’ll be tempted to carry it with you everywhere you go and if it gets lost or stolen you’ve had it.
 Be sensible and limit your cash.
 You can always convert more, anyway.

 BONUS TIP!
 Kettles are IMPERATIVE.
 If your hotel/capsule/air b’n’b etc. doesn’t have one, find another!
-No trip is complete without the ability to drink a nice cup of tea.
+No trip is complete without the ability to drink a nice cup of tea (in my opinion anyway…)